-In our world of ominous change, lack of morality, and sexual scandals, comes Garabandal, which has been showcased in prior books.
-Much is unknown about the old Garabandal in today’s fast paced world, and that is why this section on Garabandal has been expanded.
+In today’s fast paced world, a world of ominous change, lack of morality, and sexual scandals, we showcase Garabandal.
+Much is unknown about the old Garabandal in today’s fast paced world.
+And, while other books on the subject center mainly on religion, our template features the supernatural as well as the geophysical, from the ivory halls of conservative Catholic history to the darkness of evil, and that is why this section on Garabandal has been expanded.

-Unlike other books on the subject, which center mainly on religion, our template features the supernatural as well as the geophysical, from the ivory halls of conservative Catholic history to the darkness of evil.
-When you combine Garabandal and Fatima with the historical spectrum of Rev. Malachi Martin and the short phrases and coda in Latin of St. Malachy of Ireland, as you shall see, that is what makes our version unique.
+When you combine Garabandal and Fatima with the historical spectrum of persons like Malachi Martin or St. Malachy of Ireland, and his short phrases and coda in Latin, as you shall see, that is what makes our version unique.
 St. Malachy writes about the papacy, as does Garabandal.

-In the 1960s when the story of Garabandal began to hit the airwaves, his coda was not so impressive.
+In the 1960s, when the story of Garabandal first began to hit the airwaves, Malachy’s coda was not so impressive.
 In the 1960s, it made little sense, but it procures an impact once you read this book.
-What makes it unbelievable is that his coda—published several centuries ago—is 100% accurate!
+What makes it unbelievable is that his coda—published several centuries ago to the untrained eye—is 100% accurate!

-We are given ample statistics to boggle the mind in our world, from the footprints that advance through the technological wonders to the census of overpopulation.
+We are given ample statistics to boggle the mind in our world, from the footprints that advance across the technological wonders to the census of overpopulation.
 At times, the future seems to hold nothing but treachery, intrigue and the temptations of change for the Christian world.
 In that climate, religion will be under fire.
-As you will read in chapter 7, at least in the United States and much of Europe, people are also abandoning faith as never seen before.
+Into that mix, at least in the United States and much of Europe, as you will read in chapter 7, people are also abandoning faith as never seen before.

 Is this vision of people abandoning their faith a test of God?

 Unfortunately, the version of a modern church and new way of life has been trapped by the web of pedophilia and the incursion that child molestation will never be caught.
-Add to that the broadcasts that what we need is one-world religion to, as some see, obliterate the mess and bring about a transforming change and voila, for some a one-world religion is an attractive option.
-Garabandal is part of the world that is in a state of high transformation.
+Add to that the broadcasts which call for one-world religion to, as some see, obliterate the mess and bring about a transforming change and voila, for some a one-world religion is an attractive option.
+Garabandal, as Fatima, is part of the world that is in a state of high transformation.